HtetThuYaAungg/task-manager/README.md

 # Task Management App (Mini Kanban Board)

 A simple Kanban-style task management application built with Next.js and TypeScript.
-Manage tasks across three stages (To Do, In Progress, Done) with drag & drop functionality and Firebase persistence.
+Manage tasks across three stages (To Do, In Progress, Done) with drag & drop functionality and indexDB persistence.

 ## Features